liam0014/CLAoP-DirectSail/README.md

 The current GitHub and Steam Workshop builds target **Caribbean Legend: Age of Pirates 1.2**.

 Direct Sail's source-patch anchors and relevant world-map and quest integrations have been checked against the official 1.2 game files, and the core system has been runtime-tested on the official 1.2 release.
-The obsolete `Program/worldmap/worldmap_init.c.patch` file has been removed because the Aruba coordinate correction it previously supplied is now part of the base game; Direct Sail retains a defensive repair for older saved coordinate data.

 The mod was developed and tested with the **Sea Dogs** DLC installed.